 It wasn’t far from Derry-Londonderry, on the Donegal coast in fact, where the Spanish Armada's fourth largest ship La Trinidad Valencera was lost in 1588.
 Get the grisly details right here with an audiovisual twist.

 Londonderry’s history is a rich one.
 It’s so rich in fact that they’ve painted it on the walls.
 The city’s murals are a keyhole view into a time that’s known widely as “The Troubles”.
 The artists who painted a large number of them now conduct guided walking tours of the murals and as far as living history goes, this is unique.

 4. Try the traditional

 The bright Irish language centre Cultúrlann Uí Chanáin showcases the traditional skills of some of the city's best singers and dancers.
 A night here is not easily forgotten.
 As impressive in as it is out, the building is a beauty.
 Wander through its zigzag interior and you’ll see why it has been nominated for several architectural awards.

 5. Indulge in some indoor visual snacking

 When Derry-Londonderry dons its UK City of Culture hat for 2013, the arty party will be right at home.
 The city is bulging with galleries and art spaces.
-Cutting-edge spots, such as the Void, presents established Irish and international art, while smaller galleries including Context, Gordon, Eden Place and Cowley Cooper are offering more cosy culture.
+Cutting-edge spots, such as the Void and CCA (Centre for Contemporary Arts), present established Irish and international art, while galleries such as the Gordon Gallery and London Street Gallery are also well worth a visit.